khan-ayanama/Course104-React/React Libraries/05-Redux-Toolkit/Notes/Notes-01/Note-02.md

 ## Immutibility

-In redux we assume the object of state is immutible which means we cna't directly change it's value it is useful in recording history of a state.
+In redux we assume the object of state is immutible which means we can't directly change it's value it is useful in recording history of a state.

 ## Actions